spack/spack/lib/spack/docs/getting_started.rst

 Package Utilities
 ^^^^^^^^^^^^^^^^^

-Spack may also encounter bootstrapping problems inside a package's ``install()`` method.
+Spack may encounter bootstrapping problems inside a package's ``install()`` method.
 In this case, Spack will normally be running inside a *sanitized build environment*.
 This includes all of the package's dependencies, but none of the environment Spack inherited